elastic/elasticsearch-hadoop/README.md

 ElasticSearch Hadoop uses [Gradle][] for its build system and it is not required to have it installed on your machine.

-To create a distributable jar, run `gradlew -x test build` from the command line; once completed you will find the jar in `build\libs`.
+To create a distributable jar, run `gradlew -x test build` from the command line; once completed you will find the jar in `build/libs`.

 # License
 This project is released under version 2.0 of the [Apache License][]